insure logo

 Which Indiana ZIP codes are most expensive for car insurance?

-Our data shows that the Gary area came out as the most expensive with an average annual premium of $2,110.
-East Chicago was No. 2 and Lake Station was No. 3.
+Our data shows that Gary is the most expensive area for coverage with an average premium of $2,110 a year.

 Here are the most expensive ZIP codes in Indiana for car insurance: